shenxiangzhuang/shenxiangzhuang/README.md

 Now I'm a machine learning engineer aiming to solve real world problems.

-- 🔭 I used to work on algorithm research related to network security at [Tencent](https://github.com/Tencent), mainly focusing on anomaly detection algorithms based on association analysis and subspace clustering, with the application direction being anti-robot.
+- 🔭 I used to work on algorithm research related to network security(risk management) at [Tencent](https://github.com/Tencent), mainly focusing on anomaly detection algorithms based on association analysis and subspace clustering, with the application direction being anti-robot.